Screening and Assessments

 Chartered Psychologists can be found on the website of the British Psychological Society http://www.bps.org.uk.

-For specialist teachers with a Practising Certificate for assessment at Higher Education, contact PATOSS. http://www.patoss-dyslexia.org
+For specialist teachers with a Practising Certificate for assessments, contact PATOSS. http://www.patoss-dyslexia.org

 The Joint Council for Qualifications (JCQ)publish a booklet, entitled "Access Arrangements and Special Consideration: Regulations and Guidance Relating to Candidates who are Eligible for Adjustments in GCE, VCE, GCSE, GNVQ, Entry Level & Key Skills Examinations", which is updated every autumn.
 This booklet can be downloaded from http://www.jcq.org.uk.

 JCQ members are the six examination boards in England, Wales and Scotland.
 The booklet includes the Table of JCQ approved qualifications for teachers who may assess for access arrangements.
 It does not include a list of appropriate tests.

 PATOSS (Professional Association of Teachers of Specific Learning Difficulties)

 See Patoss' website for guidance on assessments and access arrangements. http://www.patoss-dyslexia.org.